Skip to content

 Cursor

-Add the following to your .cursor\mcp.json
+• Add the following to your mcp.json file

 json